corda/corda-docs/content/en/docs/cenm/1.3/angel-service.md

 The full list of arguments you can use when starting the Angel Service are described below:

 - `--jar-name`: The name of the service `.jar` file.
 Optional.
 - `--webservice-host`: The IP address for the Angel webservice to bind to.
 Optional.
 - `--webservice-port`: The port for the Angel web service to run.
 Optional, but must be specified for the web service to be started.
 - `--zone-host`: The host or IP address of the Zone Service.
 - `--zone-port`: The port number of the Zone Service.
 - `--token`: Authentication token to pass to the Zone Service.
 - `--polling-interval`: Time (in seconds) to wait before polling the Zone Service.
 - `--service`: The name of the service being managed.
 The possible values are `IDENTITY_MANAGER`, `NETWORK_MAP`, or `SIGNER`.
 - `--network-truststore`: The network truststore file path.
 Optional, but must be specified if the managed service is Network Map, otherwise the Angel Service cannot execute the Flag Day workflow.
 - `--truststore-password`: The password for the network truststore file.
 Optional, but must be specified if the managed service is Network Map, otherwise the Angel Service cannot execute the Flag Day workflow.
 - `--root-alias`: The root alias.
 Optional, but must be specified if the managed service is Network Map, otherwise the Angel Service cannot execute the Flag Day workflow.
+- `--tls`: Defines whether TLS is used on listening sockets (ENM and admin).
+Defaults to `false` if no value is provided.
+- `--tls-keystore`: The path for the TLS keystore.
+Required if `--tls` is set to `true`.
+- `--tls-keystore-password`: The password for the TLS keystore.
+Required if `--tls` is set to `true`.
+- `--tls-truststore`: The path for the TLS truststore.
+Required if `--tls` is set to `true`.
+- `--tls-truststore-password`: The password for the TLS truststore.
+Required if `--tls` is set to `true`.

 ## Configuration